KimiNiTodock/android_device_xiaomi_lisa/README.md

 Copyright (C) 2022 The LineageOS Project

-Device configuration for Xiaomi Xiaomi 11 Lite NE
+Device configuration for Xiaomi 11 Lite NE 5G
 =========================================

 The Xiaomi 11 lite NE 5G (codenamed _"lisa"_) is a high-end smartphone from Xiaomi.
 It was released in October 2021.